VictorRandomCode/zcpm/README.md

 Not all BDOS and BIOS functions are implemented, I'm gradually improving this but trying to focus just on those which are commonly used first.

+At this stage, programs which make use of BDOS READSTR (which in turn uses BIOS CONIN) need to be executed using the "--curses=1" flag.
+I hope to make this be less of a speedbump in the future.

 `zcpm` implements CP/M 2.2.
 I did initially target CP/M 3.x, but that was considerably more work, and very little CP/M software is CP/M 3 specific anyway.

+The terminal translation code allows a CP/M binary which targets a VT100 "ANSI" terminal to work on any host system which is supported by ncurses.
+This translation is a work in progress...

 Longer term, I hope to include a graphical debugger with integrated console using Qt.
 My earlier `xcpm` implementation had this, I'd like to revisit this with `zcpm`.